danskernesdigitalebibliotek/dpl-react/docs/architecture/adr-010-find-library-adr.md

 To enable these behaviors cleanly:

 - `branchesConfig` now supports optional `location` objects.
-- DAWA-related logic was extracted into reusable async functions.
+- GSearch-related logic was extracted into reusable async functions.
 - Geolocation logic was centralized and translation-aware.
 - Unused or obsolete components were removed or replaced.
 - All text strings were converted to `useText()` keys for translation.